-The NebFile for Individuals e-file system is scheduled to open for filing most 2019 Nebraska resident individual income tax returns on January 27, 2020.
-Sign up for our free subscription service to be notified when NebFile for Individuals will be available for filing 2019 Nebraska individual income tax returns.
+The NebFile for Individuals e-file system is OPEN for filing most 2019 Nebraska resident individual income tax returns on January 27, 2020.

 The NebFile system allows Nebraska resident taxpayers to file their state income tax returns FREE over the Internet.
 Eligibility requirements and capabilities are listed below and on the NebFile system help screens.
 NebFile is not tax preparation software, but it will do simple calculations and table look-ups for you.
 The NebFile system allows you to file a Form 1040N and Schedule I, with some limitations.

 Nebraska Driver's License or State ID for e-filing

 - The Nebraska Department of Revenue, along with many other state revenue agencies, is requesting additional information for electronically filed individual income tax returns.
 This is an effort to combat stolen-identity tax fraud, and to protect you and your tax refund.